The definition of behavioral marketing, as given by MarketingSchools.org and about 100 other sites states:

 Pattern doctor: Salesforce Einstein

-There are a few other mighty AI Marketing solutions to accompany you on your journey to conversion and growth.
-We will cover the most significant in the next few weeks.
-AI marketing and business intelligence have improved so significantly in the past few years that everything seems possible, today.
+There are a few other mighty Ai Marketing solutions to accompany you on your journey to conversion and growth.
+Artificial intelligence marketing and business intelligence have improved so significantly in the past few years that everything seems possible, today.
 All within the principles of inbound marketing: selling the way people buy.